Our use of cookies

 Integrated Advocacy Service

-13. From 1 April 2022 we have commissioned a statutory Integrated Advocacy Service with Asist which includes Independent Care Act Advocacy (including for prisoners), Independent Mental Capacity Advocacy, (including Deprivation of Liberty Safeguards and Relevant Persons Representatives), Independent Mental Health Advocacy and Independent Health Complaints Advocacy.
+13. From 1 April 2022 we have commissioned a statutory Integrated Advocacy Service with Asist advocacy services which includes Independent Care Act Advocacy (including for prisoners), Independent Mental Capacity Advocacy, (including Deprivation of Liberty Safeguards and Relevant Persons Representatives), Independent Mental Health Advocacy and Independent Health Complaints Advocacy.

 14. This service supports and enables people with a range of care and support needs (including learning and physical disabilities, autism, mental health issues), and who are otherwise unable to speak up for themselves, to have their voices heard and take more control about decisions over their lives and care.